General Terms and Conditions of Business.

 7.7.
 DPD is not obligated to verify the identity of the of the Recipient or their representative based on an identification document.
 DPD has the right to assume that a person located at the Recipient’s address has the right to accept delivery of the Consignment.
 DPD is not liable for any damage resulting from this.

 7.8.
-The Recipient does not have the right to refuse to accept delivery of the Consignment before opening the Consignment.
 If the Recipient demands that the Consignment be opened, DPD has the right to refuse to deliver the Consignment and consider the situation an Unladen Journey.

 7.9.
 A Consignment is deemed delivered to the Recipient as follows: